Originally published March 24, 2020 – Last updated April 24, 2020

 Employers should bear in mind that if they sponsor group health plans, they must notify terminated employees of their right to elect benefit continuation coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) upon termination of employment (other than for gross misconduct) or a reduction in hours causing the employee to lose coverage under the health plan.
 COBRA requires that continuation healthcare coverage for covered employees and their beneficiaries extend for 18 months from the date of a “qualifying event” (extensions are mandatory in certain states; e.g., up to an additional 18 months (or 36 in total) of coverage is required for health insurance policies subject to New York law) after such event.
 COBRA covers group health plans sponsored by a private-sector employer that employed at least 20 employees (whether full- or part-time) on more than half of its typical business days in the previous calendar year.
 Failure to timely provide a COBRA notice to terminated employees can subject employers to a significant penalties.
 Employees and their families must receive at least 60 days’ notice of the right to elect COBRA continuation coverage.
 Note that COBRA’s application is dependent on continuing to have a group health policy in place for other active employees.

 Ordinarily, when an organization terminates an employee, it is recommended that the termination be communicated in a face-to-face meeting between the employee and two company representatives, often a manager and a member of Human Resources.
 However, as of the date of this publication, many employers have permitted, or have been required to allow, their workforce to work remotely.
 In a remote working environment, employers may not be able to terminate employees using traditional means and should consider a video conference, or if unavailable, a telephone call, as opposed to effectuating the termination in writing or via email.
-In any such call, employers should strive to have at least two employer representatives present.
-Human resources should follow up with a written communication memorializing the termination and explaining next steps, including electing COBRA and returning personal property (as detailed further below).
+In any such video conference or call, employers should strive to have at least two employer representatives present.
+Human resources should follow up with a written communication memorializing the termination and explaining next steps, including electing COBRA, returning personal property (as detailed further below), and, particularly in light of COVID-19, where to find information about applying for unemployment benefits.
 Employers should also consider how and when to disconnect the terminated employee from access to the company’s computer network system following the termination meeting when it may be their only means of contact.
 Prior to initiating terminations, ensure that personnel contact information, including home addresses, personal telephone numbers and personal email addresses, is up to date in case you need to reach employees when they no longer have access to the company’s network.

 Following an employee termination, employers typically ensure that all company property and confidential information of the business is promptly returned.
 This can be a relatively seamless process if the termination is conducted in person, as employees typically have the opportunity to return property in their possession before leaving company premises.
 However, if employees are quarantined or otherwise prohibited from reporting to the office, it will be more difficult for an employer to promptly reclaim its property.
 Employers should instruct employees to mail company property to the office and consider sending a self-addressed, pre-paid mailing label to the terminated employee if they cannot send a messenger to retrieve it.
 If a terminated employee possesses confidential information, employers may consider destruction of the material rather than requiring its return.
 Employers should take great care to thoroughly sanitize physical property that is returned prior to storing it or redeploying it.
 Additionally, employee access cards, credit cards and any other similar forms of property or financial access should be deactivated promptly, and if returned, sanitized.